PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - **RAM**: 16 GB installed (6 GB used during app tests)
   - **Operating System**: Windows 11 Pro (64-bit)
 - **Recommended RAM**: 6 GB minimum for stable use, 8 GB or more for headroom.
 - **Graphics**: No dedicated GPU required.
-Application uses 2D pixel graphics with minimal animation and does not rely on GPU acceleration.
+The application uses 2D pixel graphics with minimal animation and does not rely on GPU acceleration.
 - **Storage**: ~100–200 MB estimated for application binaries and assets.

 #### Operating System Compatibility